Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Daar felt like he could stare into the fire for *days.*

-It was as if...as if he’d been blind his whole life.
+It was as if... as if he’d been blind his whole life.
 He’d finally noticed the change one day while staring at something funny shimmering against the horizon up at High Mountain fortress.
 It took him the longest time to figger it out, but once he did, he was so excited that he’d been vibrating with glee the whole time they held their quarterly rationing board - most were lifted!
-He held it together despite that he’d been just *itchin’* to finish up so he could go chase that shimmering, strange *newness* that he was seeing so far away...and then, down in the field...and…
+He held it together despite that he’d been just *itchin’* to finish up so he could go chase that shimmering, strange *newness* that he was seeing so far away... and then, down in the field... and…

 He charged outside to see and it hit him like a wall of bricks to the face.
 It was as if the *world* had completely changed.
 He paused, awe-struck at the vastness of it all.
 Never had he felt so small!
 Never had he felt so *humbled.* Or so blessed, to share this with his love.
 His Naydi.